maxharlow/newsagent/README.md

 Firstly you'll need to clone this repository.
 You will also need [Docker] (https://www.docker.com/products/docker-engine) and [Docker Machine] (https://www.docker.com/products/docker-machine).

-Next we need to create two configuration files based on existing example files.
+Next we need to create configuration files based on existing example files.
 The first is for the Runner component which is responsible for each agent running periodically and sending emails when differences are detected.
 To do this first copy the example file:

     $ cp runner/config.example.json runner/config.json